idaholab/virtual_test_bed/doc/content/microreactors/gcmr/BOP_model_description.md

 #### Recuperator

-The recuperator includes two countercurrent coolant channels (the `hot_leg` and `cold_leg`).
+The recuperator includes two counter-current coolant channels (the `hot_leg` and `cold_leg`).
 A [HeatStructureCylindrical](https://mooseframework.inl.gov/source/components/HeatStructureCylindrical.html) component is added to couple these two channels, and two heat transfers are defined using the [HeatTransferFromHeatStructure1Phase](https://mooseframework.inl.gov/source/components/HeatTransferFromHeatStructure1Phase.html).
 Each of them couples a channel with the heat structure.

 !listing microreactors/gcmr/balance_of_plant/htgr_startup_transient.i block=Components/cold_leg